BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/withLatestFrom/docs/withLatestFrom.solution.md

 ```

 Great!
-We learned how to build a mechanism for user controlled opt-in updates with `withLatestFrom`.
+We learned how to build a mechanism for user-controlled opt-in updates with `withLatestFrom`.